Divorce Saves Lives, But Focus on the Family Wants to Make it Harder to Obtain

 If your spouse was malicious to you or cheating on you, you had to provide adequate evidence to the court.
 It was handled similarly to a criminal trial.
 In some states, there were juries that decided whether a battered wife or browbeaten husband could divorce or not.
 And if the court didn’t find the evidence convincing, it could refuse to allow the divorce and send a victim back home to a batterer or cheater or a child molester.
 Sometimes the only option for victims was to flee to save their life and sanity.

-Each state had different rules (and they still do), but in states that allowed divorce only for adultery, an entire cottage industry cropped up to fabricate photographs purporting to show a man (or woman) disrobed in a compromising position with a partner.
+Each state had different rules (and they still do), but in states that allowed divorce only for adultery, such as the State of New York, an entire cottage industry cropped up to fabricate photographs purporting to show a man (or woman) disrobed in a compromising position with a partner.

-Wealthy people could just move to a state with more lax laws just long enough to establish residency and divorce there.
+Wealthy people could just move to a state that accepted cruelty, alcohol, insanity, “total neglect of duty,” or desertion (abandonment) just long enough to establish residency and divorce there.
 But the average person who was being abused could not.
 Divorce was long, expensive, complex, and publicly humiliating because you had to air your allegations in public.
 No-fault divorce allows you to divorce without humiliating your spouse publicly.

 What in the World is Going on at the Colson Center?